 If that wasn’t easy enough, try this Korean beef soup instead.
 You could write the ingredients on the back of your hand and, since it uses vegetable stock, it easily accommodates a vegetarian at the table.
 As the beef is already cooked, it can simply be added after the meat-free bowls have been served up, perhaps with a poached or boiled egg instead.

 Leftover steak fajitas

-Fajitas are another quick, easy and absolutely delicious way to use up leftover steak.
+Fajitas are another quick, easy leftover recipe.
+And an absolutely delicious way to use up leftover steak.
 To adapt this already simple recipe, just get the onions and peppers cooking for a minute in the pan before throwing in your steak slices.

 Don’t worry that you missed the opportunity to properly marinate your steak.
 Just throw the seasoning in the pan with the other ingredients instead.
 It might not be perfect, but hey, you just wiped 1 hour and 20 minutes off the cooking time.